dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 - Scripts for the different UI panels in the `R/dashboard_ui_panels/` folder.
 - Scripts for the pages linked from the footer in the `R/footer_pages/` folder.

-There is a `R/data-prep/` folder, this contains scripts not used by the app, that are used separately to prepare the data saved in the `data/` folder.
+There is a `R/data-prep/` folder, this contains scripts not used by the app, that are used separately to prepare the data saved in the `data/` folder, the original SQL scripts are saved in the `sql/` folder.

 ### Packages